 What We Do

-Dr. Levi Tillemann is responsible for electrification and autonomous vehicles.
-He has more than a decade of experience in automotive innovation and policy.
-He was the CEO of IRIS Engines, Inc., is author of The Great Race: The Global Quest for the Car of the Future, and is a fellow at New America.
-Levi also recently finished an appointment as an advisor to the Obama administration at the Department of Energy.
+Dr. Levi Tillemann has deep expertise in automotive and mobility technology innovation and policy.
+He was the CEO of IRIS Engines, Inc., and is the author of The Great Race: The Global Quest for the Car of the Future.
+Levi served as an advisor to the Obama administration at the Department of Energy and founded Valence Strategic in 2015.
 He holds a BA from Yale, a PhD from Johns Hopkins and speaks Chinese, Japanese, Spanish and Portuguese.

 Partner, Data Science and Mobility

 Dr. Austin Brown has deep expertise in science, technology, and energy policy.
 Dr. Brown is currently Executive Director of the Policy Institute for Energy, the Environment, and the Economy at the University of California, Davis.
-Before joining UC Davis, Dr. Brown led transportation, energy efficiency and climate mitigation policy at the White House Office of Science and Technology Policy where he prepared technology evaluations for President Obama and his senior advisers.
-He has led numerous large analysis efforts including one of the first published assessment of the potential energy impacts of highly automated vehicles.
-He has a Ph.D. from Stanford in biophysics from Stanford and a B.S. in physics from Harvey Mudd and teaches as an adjunct at Johns Hopkins University.
+During the Obama Administration he led transportation, energy efficiency and climate mitigation policy at the White House Office of Science and Technology Policy where he prepared technology evaluations for President Obama and his senior advisers.
+Dr. Brown received his Ph.D. in biophysics from Stanford in biophysics from Stanford University and is an Adjunct Professor at Johns Hopkins University.

 Will the Tesla Model 3 Be the First Truly Self-Driving Car?